fs.promises and FileHandle Cleanup

 What Happens When You Don't Close

 Node tracks unclosed FileHandle objects.
-If one becomes unreachable while still open, garbage collection can trigger an attempted close of the underlying fd and may print a warning similar to this:
+If a still-open handle becomes unreachable, garbage collection can attempt to close the underlying fd and may print a warning like this -

 await using

-FileHandle implements Symbol.asyncDispose, so runtimes that support explicit resource management can use await using.
-In Node.js, filehandle[Symbol.asyncDispose]() is stable starting in v24.2; earlier releases exposed it as experimental.
-Check the runtime baseline and parser/tooling support before using this syntax in shared code:
+FileHandle implements Symbol.asyncDispose, so runtimes with explicit resource management can use await using.
+In Node.js, filehandle[Symbol.asyncDispose]() is stable starting in v24.2.
+Earlier releases exposed it as experimental.
+Check your Node version and tooling before using this syntax in shared code.

 async function readConfig(path) {